remla23-team5/operation/README.md

 The setup script will install prometheus, jaeger and kiali.

-Do `curl localhost` or open [localhost:80](http://localhost/) on your browser.
+Use minikube tunnel if needed and then `curl localhost` or open [localhost:80](http://localhost/) on your browser.
 Submitting multiple reviews will direct you to v1 and v2 with probability 50 on both.
 You can stabilize to a specific version by setting a header `version` and giving it values of either `v1` or `v2`.

 ## Additional Use Case (Rate-Limit)